Wolfgang Hoffmann-Riem: Honors

 In 2008 the German Federal President bestowed on Hoffmann-Riem the Order of Merit of the Federal Republic of Germany.

+Hoffmann-Riem holds the Grand Cross of Merit with Star and Shoulder Ribbon, which was awarded to him by the Federal President in 2008.
+He is also the recipient of the Emil von Sauer Prize.
+In 2024, he was awarded an honorary doctorate by the Pontifícia Universidade Católica do Rio Grande do Sul.

 Publications

 The entire list of Hoffmann-Riem's publications can be found on the homepage of Bucerius Law School.

 Some of his most important publications have been republished in the following anthologies: